Marcussy34/localMCP-crawl4ai-RAG/mcp-docs-server/SETUP_INSTRUCTIONS.md

 Once configured, you can:

-1. **Ask questions about Moca Network documentation:**
+1. **Ask questions about your indexed documentation:**
    ```
-   @moca-docs How do I set up AIR Kit SDK?
+   @marcus-mcp-server How do I set up AIR Kit SDK?
    ```

 2. **Search for specific topics:**
    ```
-   @moca-docs What is Moca Chain consensus mechanism?
+   @marcus-mcp-server What is Moca Chain consensus mechanism?
    ```

 3. **Get index information:**
    ```
-   @moca-docs What documentation is available?
+   @marcus-mcp-server What documentation is available?
    ```

 The AI will automatically use the `search-docs` tool to find relevant documentation and provide context-aware answers!